microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 Once signed into the machine, you will be able to access VS Code from the desktop.
 Open VS Code.

->[!TIP]
-> When you open the folder in VS Code, you may get a prompt window asking if you trust the authors of the files in the folder.
-This is expected and you can safely select **Yes, I trust the authors**.
-The dialog is a security safeguard that helps you decide whether to run all features or limit execution based on the trustworthiness of the code authors.
-If you're opening your own code or from a reliable source, it's safe to trust.

 ## Step 1: Scaffold your base agent project using Microsoft 365 Agents Toolkit